OpeningDETAIL/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 ### Communication

 From the onset, and throughout the duration of the project, we like to keep the communication with our clients as frequent and as transparent as possible.
 It varies from project to project, but we often use the following platforms for both verbal and graphic communication.
-Of those listed here, they are either free, or we pay for your access and use during the project.
-We are also open to our client's preferred communication channels as well.
+Of those listed here, they are either free, or we pay for our client's access during the project.
+We are also open to [our client]'s preferred communication channels as well.

 * Screensharing